SamyPesse/tv.js/README.md

     ffmpeg

-To build and run the all :
+To build and run the app :

     rake install
     rake